dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 * If a project upgrades from Rx.NET 1.0 to 7.0, it is probably reasonable for some things to break
 * Components with a dependency on Rx 5.0 or 6.0 running in an application that upgrades that to Rx 7.0 must not be broken by this upgrade

 That's a very incomplete picture, but it establishes that the acceptable position lies somewhere between those two extremes.
 (That said, some people seem to be [positively enthusiastic about breaking changes](#the-peculiar-faith-in-the-power-of-breaking-changes), and would actually disgree with the lower bound I've put here.
 But our view is that Rx 5.0 was still the very latest version as recently as 18th May 2023.
-A little over two years have passed, which seems like not nearly enough time to be completely removing API features that even in the current version are not marked as obsolete.
+About two and a half years have passed, which seems like not nearly enough time to be completely removing API features that even in the current version are not marked as obsolete.
 So although we recognize that there are some people who think it would be OK to break things more quickly than the lower bound stated above suggests, we aren't going to do that, meaning that this is a lower bound in practice.)

 There's another dimension we need to take into account: